swshon/lre15_siam/data/readme.md

-# All data can be downloaded at NIST websie (https://ivectorchallenge.nist.gov)
+# All data can be downloaded at NIST website (https://ivectorchallenge.nist.gov)